valkey-io/valkey-doc/docs/interact/transactions.md

 ## What about rollbacks?

-Redis does not support rollbacks of transactions since supporting rollbacks would have a significant impact on the simplicity and performance of Redis.
+Valkey does not support rollbacks of transactions since supporting rollbacks would have a significant impact on the simplicity and performance of Valkey.

 ## Discarding the command queue